Olegreg762/Group_Project_2/README.md

 First, we attempted to use a library called XGBoost.
 Early on we ran into challenges when trying to complete the xgb.XGBRegressor() command.
 However, after some additional research we were able to move past that error and copmlete the model and fit component of the process.
 Once that was completed, we applied the details we had to calculate the mean squared error, the root mean squared error, and the r-squared.
 Although we did not move beyond these calculations for XGBoost, it did provide a good comparison for our alternative model, the Kernel Ridge Regression.

-The Kernel Ridge Regression model we applied worked a bit better than XGBoost, and we were able to complete both the RMSE calculation as well as develop predicted prices for Bitcoin out into the future.<br>
+The Kernel Ridge Regression model we applied worked a bit better than XGBoost, and we were able to complete both the RMSE calculation as well as develop predicted Bitcoin prices.<br>

 ## Data Gathering